 Throughout the summer we have been monitoring the trends and impacts of COVID-19 and working on protocols to minimize risk to staff, guides, and participants.
 With information from the CDC, MDH, peer organizations, medical advisors, and local government agencies, we have been creating protocols to reduce the risk.
 However, the amount of changes make it impossible to run the events as usual.

 We are currently exploring a shortened, postponed or modified option for each adventure.
 As soon as the details are confirmed we will reach out to those registered with details.

 Benedictine Values in Action

 Service is one of the Benedictine values at the heart of an education at The College of St. Scholastica.
 Community Service Orientation (CSO) is an excellent introduction to that spirit of service.
 The Benedictine value of Community teaches us that great good comes from helping others in need.
 CSO is the perfect opportunity to serve the local community, learn about various social issues, build community, develop new friends, and also HAVE FUN!
-Participants move in about a week before classes start and spend time getting to know each other and the community through service and social justice activities.

 Do you have a passion for social justice?